Sahithisaib/IT-Essentials/SDLC.md

 Big Bang Model: This model does not have any specific process or requirements, generally used in small or academic projects.

 **Agile Model**:
+Agile model is based on the iterative development where tasks are broken into smaler iteration and generlly does not involve long tterm planning.

+Plans regarding the number of iterations, the duration and the scope of each iteration are clearly defined in advance.

+The division of the entire project into smaller parts helps to minimize the project risk and to reduce the overall project delivery time requirements.

+Each iteration involves a team working through a full software development life cycle.

+**Agile Testing Methods**

+Scrum

+Crystal

+Dynamic Software Development Method(DSDM)

+Feature Driven Development(FDD)

+Lean Software Development

+eXtreme Programming(XP)